rueedlinger/kafka-connect-quickstart/README.md

 curl "http://localhost:8083/connectors?expand=status&expand=info"
 ```

-The output should like this.
+The output should look something like this.

 ```
 {